marklhj-lee/Custom-Youtube-Plugin/README.md

 ### Dependencies

-* You must used chrome to use this extension.
+* This extension only works on the Chrome browser.

 ### Installing

-* You can either clone the repository or click topright on <> Code to download zip.
+* Clone the repository or download and unzip the zip file by clicking on the "Code" button on the top right.
-* After either cloning or downloading and unzipping, click 3 dots on top right in chrome
+* After cloning or unzipping, click the three dots on the top right of Chrome.
-* Click more tools -> extension
+* Select "More Tools" -> "Extensions".
-* Inside the extension page, on top left of the page, click load unpacked and load this folder.
+* In the extension page, click the "Load unpacked" button on the top left and select the downloaded folder.
-* Enable the extension
+* Enable the extension.

-### Executing program
+### Usage

-* To run the program, go to any youtube video
+* To use the program, go to any YouTube video.
-* To jump to most replayed, press alt and v at the same time
+* To jump to the most replayed part of the video, press "Alt + V".
-* To designate the loop start point, press alt and s at the same time
+* To designate the loop start point, press "Alt + S".
-* To designate the loop end point, press alt and w at the same time
+* To designate the loop end point, press "Alt + W".
-* To reset the loop, press alt and g at the same time
+* To reset the loop, press "Alt + G".
-* To go to the start of the loop, press alt and a at the same time
+* To go to the start of the loop, press "Alt + A".

 ## Help